dreamcatcher45/Dash-to-Dock/README.md

 # Dock-transparency 🔎

-The numbers mentioned at the end of thge command stands for the opacity
+The numbers mentioned at the end of the command stands for the opacity
 ## Code

 ```